platform9/express/README.md

 **Step 2: Run Auto-Deploy**
 * ./INSTALL \<target\>

-Where '\<target\>' is a hostname or group defined in Ansible inventory file
+Where '\<target\>' is a hostname or group defined in Ansible inventory file.

 The first time you run ./INSTALL it will prompt you for various settings related to the Platform9 Control Plane.
 If you need to change any settings after the initial run, you can use './INSTALL -s' to re-enter any values.